peter88213/scappex/docs/usage.md

 - Notes with a shadow are converted to scenes.
 - Notes with a shadow and "cloud" border are converted to "Notes" scenes.
+- Notes with a square border are converted to tags.
 - Notes with red text are converted to major characters.
 - Notes with purple text are converted to minor characters.
 - Notes with blue text are converted to locations.
 - Notes with green text are converted to items.
 - Assign characters/locations/items to a scene by connecting the corresponding notes.
+- Assign tags to scenes/characters/locations/items by connecting the corresponding notes.
 - Assign a viewpoint character to a scene by creating an arrow pointing from the character to the scene.
 If a scene is pointed to by several characters, or by no character, the viewpoint is random.

 ## How to mark notes for export